Insight into impact

 Housing market and economic developments

 The fact that the gas extraction problem has a negative effect on the housing market no longer appears to be up for discussion in recent publications.
 The magnitude of this effect and the best way to determine it are subject to debate.
 Various publications elaborate on this in the context of the scheme for compensating for depreciation in value (De Kam & Hol, 2020; Hammerstein, Rouwendal & Boelhouwer, 2019; Poort et al., 2019).
-The entrepreneurs surveyed also experience disadvantages of gas extraction (Stroebe et al., 2020a).
-This concerns damage as a result of subsidence (and the costs incurred by entrepreneurs themselves for repairing this), but also the time and energy that they have to invest in the processes and procedures regarding damage settlement and reinforcement.
+Entrepreneurs surveyed by Gronings Perspectief also experience disadvantages as a result of gas extraction (Stroebe et al., 2020a).
+This concerns damage as a result of earthquakes (and the costs incurred by entrepreneurs themselves for repairing this), but also the time and energy that they have to invest in the processes and procedures regarding damage settlement and reinforcement.

 Health and wellbeing

 In this chapter we discuss the consequences of gas extraction for the health and well-being of residents in the area.
-We pay special attention to the health effects for children and young people.
-Because the accumulation of problems and inequality of opportunity seem to play a role in this, publications related to this are also discussed.
+We pay special attention to the health effects on children and young people.
+Since the accumulation of problems and inequality of opportunity seem to play a role in health effects, publications related to such problems are also discussed.

-The health of residents of the gas extraction area has been investigated by Gronings Perspectief since 2015, including through questionnaire studies.
-Recent research also shows that the gas extraction problem has a negative impact on the health and well-being of residents.
+The health of residents of the gas extraction area has been investigated by Gronings Perspectief since 2015.
+These studies included questionnaires and surveys.
+Recent studies also demonstrate that the gas extraction problems have a negative impact on the health and well-being of residents.
 This also applies to children and young people in the gas extraction area.
-There are indications that they are lagging behind compared to the rest of the Netherlands.
-Where a cautious decrease in the negative impact can be seen in residents with multiple damage, it is not yet clear what exactly causes this change and whether it is permanent.
+There are indications that they are lagging behind compared to children in the rest of the Netherlands.
+While we observe a slight decrease in the negative impacts for residents with multiple damages, it is not yet clear what exactly causes the change and whether it is permanent.

 Experience of safety, reinforcement, claims handling and trust

-This chapter relates to the psychosocial effects of the gas extraction problem and the residents' perception of damage handling and reinforcement.
-We pay attention to the relationship between residents and the government and to the role that social cohesion plays in the resilience of residents and communities.
-Compensation and recognition have also been the subject of research in the period covered by this literature study (Verheij et al., 2019).
+This chapter relates to the psychosocial effects of the gas extraction problem and the residents' perception of damage claim handling and reinforcement.
+We pay attention to the relationship between residents and the government, and to the role that social cohesion plays in the resilience of residents and communities.
+Compensation and recognition are also included in the research covered by this literature study (Verheij et al., 2019).

-The publications of Gronings Perspectief (Postmes et al., 2020, Stroebe et al., 2019a, 2019b, 2020), Vrieling et al. (2019), the Independent Counsel (2019, 2020) and the Special Situations Committee (2019) highlight the experiences of residents.
+The publications of Gronings Perspectief (Postmes et al., 2020; Stroebe et al., 2019a, 2019b, 2020; Vrieling et al., 2019; the Independent Counsel., 2019, 2020; the Special Situations Committee., 2019) highlight the experiences of residents.
 The picture of the psychosocial impact of gas extraction and earthquakes on residents remains largely unchanged in recent studies.
 The earthquake problem makes residents feel unsafe, frustrated and worried about the future.
-There is still relatively little trust among residents in various authorities.
+There is still relatively little trust in various authorities among residents.

-This chapter deals with cultural heritage and identity, Groningen's image as a place of residence, business location and tourist destination, and heritage policy.
+This chapter deals with cultural heritage and identity, heritage policy, and Groningen's image as a place of residence, business location and tourist destination.
 An update of the NCG's Heritage Program and two publications on heritage and image from the NPG are the most important publications discussed in this chapter.

 We conclude that there is increasing attention for (cultural) heritage in the gas extraction area.
 Several agencies are working on this.
 The connection between heritage, identity, quality of life and bonding is hereby recognized.
 Moreover, object-oriented heritage policy is making way for heritage policy in which the context, such as a village, neighborhood or landscape, is included in its entirety.
-Despite this, relatively few publications have been published about this unique Groningen area identity.
-We think it is very important to invest more in this in the coming period.
+Despite this, relatively few publications have been published about this unique identity of the province of Groningen.
+We think it is very important to invest more in heritage and identity in the coming period.

 Quality of life and living environment

-This chapter on quality of life and living environment focuses on three themes: the relationship between quality of life and shrinkage, the role that residents' initiatives play in maintaining and improving quality of life and the energy transition.
+This chapter on quality of life and living environment focuses on three themes: the relationship between quality of life and population decline, the role that residents' initiatives play in maintaining and improving quality of life, and the energy transition.

 Based on the publications discussed, we conclude that the quality of life in the gas extraction area is still under pressure.
-Not only the gas extraction problem, but also the lack of investment in areas where there is a population decline have contributed to this.
+Not only the gas extraction problems, but also the lack of investment in areas where there is a population decline have contributed to this pressure.
 Residents' initiatives play an important role in maintaining and improving the quality of life.
 Various researchers point to the importance of adequate (financial) support for these residents' initiatives, especially by local authorities.
 Much is also expected of residents with regard to the energy transition.
-In view of the continuing social impact of the gas extraction problem, it is of great importance in new energy projects to pay sufficient attention to a fair distribution of benefits/burdens and to residents' say in planning and implementation.
+In view of the continuing social impact of the gas extraction problem, it is of great importance in new energy projects to pay sufficient attention to a fair distribution of benefits/burdens, and to residents inclusion in planning and implementation.